CocktailJS/cocktailjs.github.io/_posts/extensions/2014-06-02-annotation-evented.md

 comments: true
 ---

-This annotation is used to apply the **Eventable** trait and fulfill its required method by creating a _getEmitter_ method that returns a new Emitter instance. in the current mix.
+This annotation is used to apply the **Eventable** trait and fulfill its required method by creating a _getEmitter_ method that returns a new Emitter instance in the current mix.

 ````bash
 $ npm install cocktail-annotation-evented --save